hei-school/my-wallet-micael-jerry/README.md

-# Project Wallet in Ruby
+# Wallet project in TypeScript

-This project is a simple portfolio management application built in Ruby.
+This project is a simple wallet management application in TypeScript.

 ## Instructions for starting the project

 ### Prerequisites

-Make sure you have Ruby installed on your machine.
-You can download Ruby from [the official Ruby website](https://www.ruby-lang.org/fr/documentation/installation/).
+Make sure you have Node.js and npm installed on your machine.
+You can download Node.js from [the official Node.js website](https://nodejs.org/).

 ### Steps to get started